Gantt charts are the preferred way for project managers to view their data.

 The fact that they’re industry and methodology agnostic means they are the perfect compromise for PMOs.
 Because project managers in different departments can use one tool and one resource pool.
 Making it easier to track shared resources and multi-project planning.

-Gantt charts are a simple solution for even the most complex data.
+Online Gantt charts are a simple solution for even the most complex data.
 And that’s one reason why they work so well for long-term planning.
-Quickly view timelines and get a handle on future capacity, project deadlines, and whether you’ll hit those milestones.
+Quickly view timelines and get a handle on future capacity and project deadlines.
+Plus check whether you’ll hit those milestones.

 Because they are so apt with future prediction, you can use the charts to fix problems before they start.
 Smooth out bottlenecks, add help to understaffed projects, and fix those overutilizations.
 Plus, more precisely plan out project phases with dependencies.